-We are positive around the outlook for 2020, following recent catastrophe losses, market wide underperformance and a much more stringent Lloyd's planning process.
-We have seen a significant number of exits and reduced capacity in a number of lines of business, notably in US Property, Construction.
-Marine and Professional Indemnity.
-This has favourably changed market dynamics in terms of our ability to increase rates across a number of classes, influence terms and conditions and to reduce acquisition costs further.
+We are positive around the outlook for 2021, following recent catastrophe losses, market wide underperformance and a more stringent Lloyd's planning process and the impact of Covid-19.
+We see favourable market dynamics in terms of our continued ability to increase rates across a number of classes, influence terms and conditions and to reduce acquisition costs further.
 Despite improving market conditions we will not chase premium and will remain disciplined.
 We will target specific areas where we believe that we can obtain an adequate return and will exit areas where we do not believe long term profitability can be achieved.
-We will operate with absolute focus in executing our underwriting plans as we return the business to consistent profitability
+We will operate with absolute focus in executing our underwriting plans as we return the business to consistent profitability.